1984 Summer Olympics closing ceremony: Victory ceremonies

 Traditionally, the final individual jumping equestrian event is also held at the Olympic stadium on the morning of the day of the closing ceremony.
 However, in 1984 the event was staged the day before at the same venue, so as not to damage the Coliseum field or turning any preparation for the massive closing ceremony extravanganza late.
 Instead, the three medal winners rode in on horseback and paraded at the Coliseum track to the medal podium during the pre-ceremony.
 After the U.S. anthem was played for gold medal winner Joseph Fargis, they took a victory lap again on horseback around the Coliseum, to cheers from the crowd.

 Ceremony

 As in the opening ceremony, city church bells rang to commence the start of the ceremony.

 Parade of Nations

 In previous Olympic Games, only six athletes from each country's delegation were allowed to attend the closing ceremony.
-In 1984, for the first time ever,the Organizing Committee gave athletes complete freedom to decide whether or not to participate in the ceremony.
+In 1984, for the first time ever, the Organizing Committee allowed all athletes wishing to attend to do so, resulting in over 6,000 athletes marching into the stadium.
 The 1984 "Olympic Fanfare and Theme", composed by John Williams, was performed in the Coliseum peristyle by the 750-member Olympic All American Marching Band.
 Other songs were performed while the flag bearers, country name placards and, finally, the athletes of 140 nations marched en masse.